OSGeo/gdal/doc/source/user/multithreading.rst

 .. versionadded:: 3.10

-RFC 101 adds a new capability to open, or obtain, a thread-safe dataset from any dataset, but only for raster read-only use cases.
+:ref:`rfc-101` adds a new capability to open, or obtain, a thread-safe dataset from any dataset, but only for raster read-only use cases.

 At open time, this can be done by passing ``GDAL_OF_RASTER | GDAL_OF_THREAD_SAFE``